Celso Dayrit: Early life and education

 Celso Dayrit was born on December 11, 1951, in Manila, Philippines.
 He learned fencing at age six and was trained by his father, Francisco Dayrit Sr. He attended the De La Salle University, obtaining a bachelor's degree in business management in 1973 and later obtained a master's degree in business administration in 1978 at La Salle Business School.

 Career

 Banking

 Shortly after graduating from college Dayrit served managerial positions in the banking industry.
 He started his banking career in 1973, joining the Philippine Commercial & Industrial Bank.
 He also became Vice President of the BPI Credit Corporation, at the time credit cards were still being introduced in the Philippines.

 Fencing career

 Dayrit took up fencing as a competitive sport, partaking in various national and international competitions.
 He handled all three weapons in fencing; epée. foil, sabre.
 He represented the Philippines in international competitions from 1979 to 1988.
 At the 1987 Southeast Asian Games, he won a bronze medal.
-Dayrit was also given the Fencer of the Year Award for Epee in 1984.
+Dayrit was also given the Filipino Fencer of the Year Award for Epee in 1984.